ASIMYASINOMERAHMED/E-commerce-website/README.md

-### lacostor<sub>e</sub> e-commerce website developed with C#, HTML, CSS, and JavaScript, connected through robust APIs and SQL Server for database management.
+### lacostore e-commerce website developed with C#, HTML, CSS, and JavaScript, connected through robust APIs and SQL Server for database management.
 The site features Customer, User, and Shipper interfaces, predictive sales insights, and a seamless checkout process, ensuring a user-friendly experience.

 #### The login screen includes an input element where users can choose to log in either as a User or as a Shipper:
 ![Login](https://github.com/user-attachments/assets/f81f3493-c6a7-4271-b7cf-f14dad5ec71f)
 ### User Interface:
-#### User Dashboard:
+#### Dashboard:
 ![UserInterface](https://github.com/user-attachments/assets/c98bb94d-7b83-4f39-a4a5-bebf6262c6ad)
 #### Orders:
 ![Orders](https://github.com/user-attachments/assets/6858b300-c6f7-4bb3-9273-8218a3485489)